 The firm represents employees, unions, co-ops, 501(c)(3)'s and certain very small businesses (fewer than 15 employees).
 Our representation is exclusively in the area of labor and employment litigation.

 That may seem narrow, but it is not.
 Employment is a vast and extremely complex field of law - and it is always changing.

-Learn more about the areas of practice in the firm:
+Learn more about the work of the firm: